The most important part of your copy is not your headline, not your offer, and certainly not your benefits. The most important part is your customer.

 Researching your customer in depth is vital to the success of your copy.
 It's not only an important component of targeting and qualifying the best prospect for your offer, but also an effective way to discover new ideas, different angles, captivating storylines, unsought benefits, and appropriate length and language of your copy that will convert more.

-The best copywriters in the world who have written multi-million dollar salesletters and ads are usually those who have spent a great many hours interviewing clients, spending time learning about them (maybe even to be with them), asking a lot of questions, and spending a lot of time learning about:
+The best copywriters in the world who have written multi-million dollar salesletters are usually those who have spent a great many hours interviewing clients, spending time learning about them (maybe even to be with them), asking a lot of questions, and spending a lot of time learning about:

 Empathy Starts With Discovery

 It was Ken Blanchard, in the One-Minute Sales Manager, who said: “Before I walk a mile in your shoes, I must first take off my own.”
 Brian Keith Voiles, in an interview I gave him regarding the power of empathy in copy, said it best: